unrealwork/atsd-use-cases/USInternationalTrade/README.md

 A claim often made is that poor, developing countries are stealing American jobs and industry.
 If a country is poaching another country's jobs and industry, it is reasonable to to assume that the afflicted country's trade balance would change as a result.
 For example, the more steel manufacturing jobs that leave the U.S. for Asia, the more steel the
 U.S. will need to import from Asia.
-Here is a query showing the year with the highest trade balance (least negative or most positive, in millions USD) going back to 1985 for countries in the bottom 50% by GDP per capita (true/absolute value shown below).
 In this instance, `2016_GDP_per_capita` was calculated from the following two replacement tables:
-[`world-population.txt`](/resources/world-population.txt) and [`world-gdp.txt`](/resources/world-gdp.txt).
+[`world-population.txt`](/atsd-use-cases/blob/master/USInternationalTrade/resources/world-population.txt) and [`world-gdp.txt`](/atsd-use-cases/blob/master/USInternationalTrade/resources/world-gdp.txt).
 Results are sorted by the country's `2016_trade_balance_rank`.
 The more negative a country's trade balance, the higher it's ranking.
-You can refer to the [`us-trade-balance-rank-2016.txt`](/resources/us-trade-balance-rank-2016.txt) file to see these rankings.
+You can refer to the [`us-trade-balance-rank-2016.txt`](/atsd-use-cases/blob/master/USInternationalTrade/resources/us-trade-balance-rank-2016.txt) file to see these rankings.
 In order to seperate rich and poor countries, we calculated an average world GDP.
-We divided the world population ([7,432,663,275](https://en.wikipedia.org/wiki/List_of_countries_by_population_(United_Nations))) by the world's GDP ([75,212,696](https://en.wikipedia.org/wiki/List_of_countries_by_GDP_(nominal))) to get a world GDP of $10,273.
+We divided the world population ([7,432,663,275](https://en.wikipedia.org/wiki/List_of_countries_by_population_(United_Nations))) by the world's GDP ([$75,212,696 billion](https://en.wikipedia.org/wiki/List_of_countries_by_GDP_(nominal))) to get a world GDP of $10,273.
 Any countries having a GDP less than this were considered poor countries, while countries with a greater GDP were considered rich.

+Here is a query showing the year with the highest trade balance (least negative or most positive, in millions USD) going back to 1985 for countries in the bottom 50% by GDP per capita (true/absolute value shown below):

 ```sql
 SELECT e.tags.ctyname AS country,